cern-cta/CTA/cmdline/cta-admin.1cta.md

 activitymountrule (amr)

 :   Add, change, remove or list the activity mount rules.
 This is provided as an alternative to
-    requester mount rules and group mount rules, where the scheduling priority is based on metadata sent by the client rather than the authenticated identity of the requestor.
+    requester mount rules and group mount rules.
+Activity mount rules allow the scheduling priority to be set based on metadata sent by the client rather than the authenticated identity of the requestor.

 admin (ad)

 :   Add, change, remove or list the administrators of the system.
 In order to use **cta-admin**,
-    users must exist in the administrator list and must authenticate themselves with a valid Kerberos KRB5 credential.
+    users must be included in the administrator list in addition to being authenticated.

 archiveroute (ar)

-:   Add, change, remove or list the archive routes, which are the policies linking namespace entries
+:   Add, change, remove or list the archive routes.
+Archive routes are the policies linking namespace
-    to tape pools.
+    entries to tape pools.

 diskinstance (di)

 :   Add, change, remove or list the disk instances.
-A CTA installation has one or more disk instances.
 A disk instance is a separate namespace.
+A CTA
-Multiple disk instances should be configured if it is desired to have a separate namespace for each Virtual Organization (VO).
+    installation has one or more disk instances.
+Multiple disk instances can be configured if it is desired to have a separate namespace for each Virtual Organization (VO).

+    **\-\-name** specifies the disk instance name, which is the unique identifier of the disk instance and cannot be changed.

 diskinstancespace (dis)

 :   Add, change, remove or list the disk instance spaces.
 A disk instance can contain zero or more
     disk instance spaces.
 A disk instance space is a partition of the disk.

-For example, it can be desirable to have separate spaces for archival and retrieval operations on each instance.
+    A typical use case for disk instance spaces is to configure separate spaces for archival and retrieval operations on each instance.

+    **\-\-name** specifies the disk instance space name.
+The disk instance name (**\-\-diskinstance**) and disk instance space name form a pair which is the unique identifier for the disk instance space.

+    **\-\-freespacequeryurl** specifies the URL to query the free disk space on this disk instance space.
+It should be specified in the following format:

+        eos:<name_of_eos_instance>:<name_of_eos_space>

+    Example:

+        eos:ctaeos:spinners

+    **\-\-refreshinterval** specifies how long (in seconds) the cached value of the free space query will be used before performing a new query.

 disksystem (ds)

 :   Add, change, remove or list the disk systems.
 The disk system defines the disk buffer to be used
     for CTA archive and retrieval operations for each VO.
+It corresponds to a specific directory tree on a disk instance space.

+    **\-\-disksystem** specifies the unique identifier of the disk system.

+    **\-\-diskinstance** and **\-\-diskinstancespace** form a pair which specifies the disk instance and partition where this disk system is physically located.

+    **\-\-fileregexp** specifies the regular expression to match filenames (from *destinationURL*) to disk systems.

+    Example:

+        destinationURL root://eos_instance//eos/cta/myfile?eos.lfn=fxid:7&eos.space=spinners

+    will match the regular expression:

+        ^root://eos_instance//eos/cta(.*)eos.space=spinners

+    Two options are provided to configure backpressure for retrieve operations.
+Backpressure can be configured separately for each disk system.
+Before a retrieve mount, the destination URL of each file is pattern-matched to identify the disk system.
+The corresponding disk instance space is queried to determine if there is sufficient free space to perform the mount.
+If there is insufficient space, the tape server sleeps for the specified interval.

-It corresponds to a specific directory tree on a disk instance space (specified using a regular expression).
-Backpressure can be configured separately for each disk system (how much free space should be available before processing a batch of retrieve requests; how long to sleep when the disk is full).
+    **\-\-targetedfreespace** specifies how much free space should be available before processing a batch of retrieve requests.
+It should be calculated based on the free space update latency (based on *diskinstancespace* parameters) and the expected bandwidth for transfers to the external Storage Element.

+    **\-\-sleeptime** specifies how long (in seconds) to sleep when the disk system has insufficient space, before retrying the retrieve mount.

 drive (dr)

 :   Bring tape drives up or down, list tape drives or remove tape drives from the CTA system.

+    This is a synchronous command to set and read back the state of one or more tape drives.
+The *drive_name* option accepts a regular expression.
+If the *drive_name* option is set to **first**, the **up**, **down**, **ls** and **ch** commands will scan the local configuration directory *\/etc\/cta* and use the drive from the first tape server configuration file found.
+This does not guarantee that the same drive will be used every time.

+    **down** Drives will complete any running mount before changing state.
+(Override with **\-\-force**).

-    **cta-admin drive ls** displays an exclamation mark (**!**) in front of the drive name, for drives in DISABLED logical libraries.
+    **ls** displays an exclamation mark (**!**) in front of the drive name for drives in DISABLED libraries.

+    **rm** drives must be in the down state before deleting.
+(Override with **\-\-force**).

 failedrequest (fr)